-While volunteering in Delhi, India, in 2004, I first experienced the power of manual therapy.
-I worked with physiotherapists in providing therapy for disabled children and was inspired to gain the skills to treat patients myself.
-After completion of my B.Sc. at University College Dublin and several years teaching, I moved to London to study Osteopathy.
+Joseph first experienced the power of manual therapy while volunteering in Delhi, India, in 2004.
+He was working with physiotherapists providing therapy for disabled children and was inspired to gain the skills to treat patients himself.
+After completing his B.Sc. at University College Dublin and several years teaching, Joseph moved to London to study osteopathy.

-During my second year of studies at the British School of Osteopathy, I embarked upon an additional Diploma in Sports Massage and have utilised this training to further enhance my Osteopathic treatments.
+During his second year of studies at the British School of Osteopathy, he embarked upon an additional Diploma in Sports Massage and has utilised this training to further enhance his osteopathic care.

-Now qualified in Osteopathy, Sports Massage and Medical Acupuncture, I also employ a broad range of gentle but effective techniques including visceral mobilisation, Still Technique and advanced spinal manipulation to ensure my patients get the best possible outcome from my treatments.
+Now qualified in osteopathy, sports massage and medical acupuncture, Joseph also employs a broad range of gentle but effective techniques including visceral mobilisation, Still technique and advanced spinal manipulation to ensure the best possible outcome for his patients.

-I love the gym, Yoga and running and I believe that movement is at the core of health and happiness.
-In addition to injury recovery and prevention I am also passionate about HIV care and mental health.
-I hope to use Osteopathy to greatly improve the quality of life, mental health and wellbeing of people living with chronic illnesses, such as HIV.
+Joseph loves the gym, yoga and running and believes that movement is at the core of health and happiness.
+In addition to injury recovery and prevention he is also passionate about HIV care and mental health.
+He hopes to use osteopathy to greatly improve the quality of life, mental health and wellbeing of people living with chronic illnesses, such as HIV.